Areas of expertise

 - Developing a decision tool to support USFS National Forest planning

 We study the delicate patterns and relationships that exist in forests and rangelands.
-Our conclusions add greater understanding for how individual elements interact to balance ecosystem services forests and rangelands offer.
+Our conclusions add greater understanding for how individual elements interact to balance ecosystem services these areas offer.

 - Basic ecology of Gambel oak woodlands